bullet-train-co/bullet_train-api/docs/api.md

 As with vanilla Rails scaffolding, Super Scaffolding automatically generates your API as you scaffold new models, and unlike vanilla Rails scaffolding, it will automatically keep it up-to-date as you scaffold additional attributes onto your models.

 ### Versioning by Default
-By separating out and versioning API controllers, views, routes, and tests, Bullet Train provides a methodology and tooling to help ensure that once users have built against your API, changes in the structure of your domain model and API don't unexpectedly break existing integrations.
+By separating out and versioning API controllers, views, routes, and tests, Bullet Train provides [a methodology and tooling](/docs/api/versioning.md) to help ensure that once users have built against your API, changes in the structure of your domain model and API don't unexpectedly break existing integrations.
+You can [read more about API versioning](/docs/api/versioning.md).

 ### Standard Rails Tooling
 APIs are built using standard Rails tools like `ActiveController::API`, [Strong Parameters](https://api.rubyonrails.org/classes/ActionController/StrongParameters.html), `config/routes.rb`, and [Jbuilder](https://github.com/rails/jbuilder).
 Maintaining API endpoints doesn't require special knowledge and feels like regular Rails development.